ThomasCms/seedkeeper/README.md

 optionally, you can refer to the symfony documentation to switch to prod mode instead of dev

-if you use prod mode, change the key from bin/secret-key by running the command : TODO. **WARNING :** running this command will prevent you from decrypting previously encrypted seeds
+if you use prod mode, change the key from bin/secret-key by running the command : ```sk-sf defuse:update-secret```. **WARNING :** running this command will prevent you from decrypting previously encrypted seeds